Adam Zhu: Education

 Zhu received a BA in English Literature from Xiangtan University, an MA in Applied Linguistics from Harbin Institute of Technology, and an MBA in Finance from Temple University.

 Personal life

-Zhu has been married to Emma Qin Zhu since 2005.
+Zhu has been married to Emma Qin Zhu, a trustee of The Colburn School, since 2005.
+They have supported various programs to promote arts and culture education and exchanges.
 Together, they have three children, and live in Newport Beach, California.